alakaganaguathoork/uni-test-task/README.md

 This is a test task project for Spam2000 app infrastucture setup.
 It aim is to test skills of a newcommer in DevOps field.

-The `main.sh` will install/clean up few required packages (based on OS: Linux and MacOS.
+The `main.sh` will install/clean up few required packages (based on OS: Linux/MacOS) and tools, and run services as ArgoCD applications.

->MacOS - potentially: I didn't have a chance to test, but required package/s installation has conditional logic for `os` and `arch` in [./scripts/general.sh](./scripts/general.sh)), tools and run services as ArgoCD applications
+>MacOS - potentially: I didn't have a chance to test, but required package/s installation has conditional logic for `os` and `arch` in [./scripts/general.sh](./scripts/general.sh)

 ## Condiderations